Applications are not being accepted at this time.

 - Project inspection, engineering, and administration

 - Individual service connections, including fees, if property owners provide a majority of the cost

 - Closing drinking water wells that are an environmental safety or health hazard under state law

 - Interim financing until local government issues revenue bonds

 - Costs the health department deems necessary to operate a system that complies with federal and state standards, or that are required in the coordinated water system plan standards

-- Costs we identify to protect a public water system from contamination or locate contamination sources
+- Costs we identify to protect a public water system from contamination or to locate contamination sources